 Example.
-You had a telephone installed in your car.
-You sometimes use that telephone to make business calls while commuting to and from work.
+You sometimes use your cell phone to make business calls while commuting to and from work.
 Sometimes business associates ride with you to and from work, and you have a business discussion in the car.
 These activities do not change the trip from personal to business.
 You cannot deduct your commuting expenses.